 -

-David Ellum of Yale University School of Forestry and Environmental Studies for a proposal titled "Acclimation of shade-adapted understory herbs to seasonal canopy disturbances: incorporating physiology into plant conservation strategies for managed forests of southern New England"
+David Ellum of Yale University School of Forestry and Environmental Studies - "Acclimation of shade-adapted understory herbs to seasonal canopy disturbances: incorporating physiology into plant conservation strategies for managed forests of southern New England"

-David Hewitt of the Harvard University Farlow Herbarium for a proposal titled "Species delimitations of the ascomycete genus Neolecta in New England based on ITS sequence comparison"
+David Hewitt of the Harvard University Farlow Herbarium - "Species delimitations of the ascomycete genus Neolecta in New England based on ITS sequence comparison"

-Sara Scanga of the State University of New York College of Environmental Science and Forestry for a proposal titled "The effects of demography and the abiotic environment on the rarity and persistence of a critically imperiled wetland wildflower, Trollius laxus (Ranunculaceae)"
+Sara Scanga of the State University of New York College of Environmental Science and Forestry - "The effects of demography and the abiotic environment on the rarity and persistence of a critically imperiled wetland wildflower, Trollius laxus (Ranunculaceae)"

 Abstracts